-The majority of our revenue is earned from the license of digital content.
+The majority of the Company's revenue is earned from the license of digital content.
 Digital content licenses are generally purchased on a monthly or annual subscription basis, whereby a customer pays for a predetermined quantity of content that may be downloaded over a specific period of time, or, on a transactional basis, whereby a customer pays for individual content licenses at the time of download.
-We also earn revenue from licensing hosted software services through Webdam's cloud-based tools for businesses which are purchased as part of a subscription.
+Prior to the Sale of Webdam, the Company also earned revenue from licensing hosted software services through Webdam's cloud-based tools for businesses, which were purchased as part of a subscription.

-We recognize revenue when all of the following basic criteria are met: there is persuasive evidence of an arrangement, performance or delivery of services has occurred, the sales price is fixed or determinable, and collectability is reasonably assured.
-We consider persuasive evidence of an arrangement to be an electronic order form, or a signed contract, which contains the fixed pricing terms.
-Performance or delivery for digital content licenses is considered to have occurred upon the download of the licensed content.
-Subscription revenue is recognized upon each download using an effective per-license rate and revenue associated with any unused licenses is recognized at the subscription expiration.
-Revenue attributable to the hosted software services is recognized ratably during the license subscription.
-We record revenue net of credit card chargebacks and refunds.
+Prior to the adoption of Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09") on January 1, 2018, and reflected in the reported revenue amounts for the years ended December 31, 2017 and 2016, the Company recognized revenue when all of the following basic criteria were met: there was persuasive evidence of an arrangement, performance or delivery of services had occurred, the sales price was fixed or determinable, and collectability was reasonably assured.
+The Company considered persuasive evidence of an arrangement to be an electronic order form, or a signed contract, which contained the fixed pricing terms.
+Performance or delivery for digital content licenses was considered to have occurred upon the download of the licensed content.
+Subscription revenue was recognized upon each download using an effective per-license rate and revenue associated with any unused licenses was recognized at the subscription.
+Revenue attributable to the hosted software services was recognized ratably during the license subscription.